openkim-dev-tests/VacancyFormationEnergyRelaxationVolumeCrystal/README.rst

   Reference chemical potentials are not used for Single element systems.
 Rather, the reservoir is considered to be the same system from which the vacancy came.

   In addition to the standard vacancy formation energy, an effective (un)relaxed vacancy formation energy is also computed.
-  It is computed by considering the the case where vacancies are thermally generated under the constraint that composi- tion is preserved.
+  It is computed by considering the the case where vacancies are thermally generated under the constraint that composition is preserved.
 It is computed according to the equation: e_eff = Sum_i (x_i * E_v^i) - (N - 1) / N * E_b where the sum is over all vacancy types and x_i corresponds to the number fraction of a vacancy type, E_v^i is the energy of the strucuture with N - 1 atoms and a vacancy of type i, and E_b is the energy of the N atom bulk structure.

   For structures that are not stable upon the creation of a monovacancy, it reports the relaxation result in stdout.